LMS Pricing: Find the Pricing Model That’s Right for You

 5. Moodle

-Moodle is an open-source LMS, so you can download it free of charge.
+This is an open LMS, so you can download it free of charge.
 You can set it up through:

-Depending on your preferences, you can purchase Moodle cloud hosting or self-host the platform.
+Depending on your preferences, businesses and educational institutions can allocate a budget for Moodle cloud hosting or opt to self-host the learning platform.

 Pricing